Bootstrap Themes

 to take action should flooding develop.

-FLOOD WATCH REMAINS IN EFFECT FROM MONDAY MORNING THROUGH TUESDAY MORNING
+FLOOD WATCH IN EFFECT FROM TUESDAY MORNING THROUGH WEDNESDAY EVENING

 * IMPACTS...Excessive runoff may result in flooding of rivers,